A few notes to explain the why and how…

 increasingly the work of poets, novelists, composers, film and video - a kind of conversation between

-all the arts that comes from an appreciation each others work.
+all the arts that comes from an appreciation each other's work.

 More pertinently, influence comes from all mark-making, realism, abstraction, commercial art,